manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 This lab assumes you have -
  - An Oracle Cloud account
  - Completed all previous labs successfully
+ - Downloaded the database installer

+	> **Tip**: You can get the database installer from Oracle's [download site](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).
+If you have reserved a Livelabs environment, then it has the installer already.

 Besides, you are installing Oracle Database for the first time and do not have Oracle home already configured on your host.

 ## Task 1: Run the database installer from Oracle home 1

 To install Oracle Database, the first step is to access and run the database installer.

-In this task, you will start the installer from Oracle home 1.
+For this task, you require an installer in Oracle home 1.

-1. Open a terminal window and change the current working directory to Oracle home 1.
-    This is the directory where the installer is located.
+1. Open a terminal window and go to Oracle home 1 where the database installer resides.
+	In the Livelabs environment, an installer is located in the following directory.

     ```
 	$ <copy>cd /u01/app/oracle/product/23.0.0/dbhome_1</copy>